Skip to content

 You can leverage Fullstory insights in Braze to build moment-to-moment pictures of a user’s website or app experience to deliver hyper-contextual messaging.
 Fullstory’s Session Summary API makes it possible to capture detailed metadata on a user’s browsing behavior for use in Braze messaging, which is particularly powerful when leveraged in a multi-step messaging journey like a Canvas.

-The real-time value of Fullstory’s Session Summary data is best leveraged through Connected Content.
-By using connected content in a Canvas Context step, you can store Fullstory’s data throughout a user’s Canvas journey for use in any subsequent Canvas steps.
+The real-time value of Fullstory’s session summary data is best leveraged through Connected Content.
+By using Connected Content in a Canvas Context step, you can store Fullstory’s data throughout a user’s Canvas journey for use in any subsequent Canvas steps.
 This also avoids the need to write this data to a Braze user profile through custom events or attributes.

 In the following example, Canvas Context data is leveraged in an Agent AI Canvas step to generate the optimal message to encourage a user to pick back up an abandoned cart.
-However, you can leverage the data to personalize the message directly, to determine the user’s journey via audience paths, or to determine the copy or assets used in subsequent messaging steps.
+However, you can leverage the data to personalize the message directly, to determine the user’s journey with audience paths, or to determine the copy or assets used in subsequent messaging steps.

 Prerequisites